 Chicago Board of Trading or known as CBOT

 This was the first commodities stock market exchange established in the world in the year 1848.
 It is one of the leading exchanges in the world for trading in future and options.
-In the beginning, CBOT dealt in agricultural commodities.
+In the beginning, CBOT dealt with agricultural commodities.
 Futures contract in CBOT evolved over a period of time to facilitate trading in non-storable agricultural commodities and nonagricultural products like Gold and Silver.

 New York Mercantile Exchange known as NYMEX